 The All-Atlantic Ocean Research Alliance

 The AANChOR-CSA is funded under the last European framework programme Horizon2020 and is one of the main activities implementing the vision of the Alliance.
-AANChOR is composed of a consortium of 18 partners from various European countries, including JPI Oceans, as well as from Brazil, South Africa, Cabo Verde and Argentina.
+AANChOR is composed of a consortium of 18 partners from various European countries, including JPI Oceans, as well as from Brazil, South Africa, Cabo Verde, Argentina and Morocco.
 It is coordinated by Fundação Portuguesa para a Ciência e a Tecnologia (FCT, Portugal).

 In order to upscale research and innovation cooperation within the Atlantic basin, to better understand and sustainably manage the Atlantic Ocean as a whole, and to seed the basis for healthy future large-scale joint Atlantic marine activities, AANChOR has three main objectives: